No ads. No tracking. No data sold. Ever.

 Cost ✓ Free — no account required ✓ Free with account (rate limited) ✓ Free tier (limited submissions/day) ✗ ~$23/month subscription ✗ Paid — enterprise pricing

 The honest assessment: VirusTotal's 70+ AV engines are the best tool in existence for one specific question — "has this exact file been seen and named by the antivirus industry?"
 If you need community reputation across 70 vendors, use it.
-For everything else — detecting what a PDF does, finding zero-days, structural forensics, sanitization, MITRE ATT&CK mapping, and keeping your file private — PQ PDF does all of it, free, with no account required.
+For everything else — detecting what a PDF does, finding zero-days, structural forensics, AI ingestion integrity, sanitization, MITRE ATT&CK mapping, and keeping your file private — PQ PDF does all of it, free, with no account required.

-All 44 Forensic Engines Explained
+All 47 Forensic Engines Explained

 🔍